cagrispan/LanceSolidarioAPI/README.md

-#LanceSolidarioAPI
+#LanceSolidarioBackend

-RESTful API to serve Lance Solidário App
+Group of APIs and services to serve Lance Solidário system.
+This APIs are composed by one great API called LanceSolidarioAPI, other API called Pagseguro and three smaller services called auction-end, auction-cancel and jqueue-process.

 ## Getting Started

-To get you started you can clone the LanceSolidario repository and install the dependencies:
+To get you started you can clone the this repository and install the dependencies:

 ### Prerequisites